There’s been a lot of confusion and chatter about changes to the TOEFL 2024 exam.

 In this section, you might be asked the scientist’s name, what field he was in, and other smaller, but crucial details.

 “Inferred meanings” are things that are implied, but not explicitly said.
-These tend to be the hardest questions, so there aren’t usually too many of these.
+These tend to be the hardest questions, so there aren’t usually too many of them.
 Expect about 3-7 of them in total.

 As long as you can comprehend college-level texts, the reading part of the TOEFL syllabus will be a breeze.
 ETS offers free material for the reading section.